Jess Herbst: Transition

 Herbst recalled being drawn to women's clothing when she was approximately three years old.
 In 2015, Herbst began hormone replacement therapy.
 Toward the end of September 2016, Herbst began living full-time as a woman.
 In February 2017, Caitlyn Jenner, herself a transgender woman, commented on Herbst's transition.
 In a statement to Fortune, Jenner stated "Everyone's journey is unique and different.
 I'm so happy for her."

 Personal life

 Herbst attended East Texas State University.
 At a showing of the Rocky Horror Picture Show, Herbst met Debbie Gray, who would eventually become her wife.
 In 2018, Herbst completed Harvard University's John F. Kennedy School of Government program for Senior Executives in State and Local Government as a David Bohnett LGBTQ Victory Institute Leadership Fellow.

-Herbst and her wife Debbie Gray Herbst have two adult daughters.
+Herbst and her wife Debbie Gray Herbst have two adult daughters & 3 grandchildren.

+Jess & Debbie separated in spring 2024, divorced 2025 after 44 years of marriage.